 You should also give him a place where he can hide out from the world when he feels stressed and a crate will be a good choice.

 Of course, you will have to crate train your dog before he sees the crate as a safe and personal place that he can go to whenever he feels frightened.

 Your dog is feeling bored as there is nothing to keep him occupied in the house.

-You would see him licking his paw, going around the house restless or even start chewing on furniture or scratching the walls and doors.
+You would see him licking his paw, going around the house restless or even start chewing on furniture or scratching the glass doors and walls.